-The issue presented in this case-whether the Texas Citizens' Participation Act ("TCPA") may be applied in federal court-has potentially broad ramifications for amici, who depend on the protections of the TCPA and similar anti-SLAPP statutes1 to avoid the costs and burden of litigating meritless claims that impinge their First Amendment rights.
+The issue presented in this case-whether the TCPA may be applied in federal court-has potentially broad ramifications for amici, who depend on the protections of the TCPA and similar anti-SLAPP statutes to avoid the costs and burden of litigating meritless claims that infringe their First Amendment rights.
 Amici write to emphasize that anti-SLAPP protections apply to a wide range of speech important to the democratic process and that the TCPA should apply to strategic lawsuits against public participation brought in federal court.